Kenneth Cukier: Boards

 In 2008 he was named to the board of directors of International Bridges to Justice.
 In 2015 he joined the board of The Open String Foundation, which provides classical instruments to disadvantaged children.

 Affiliations

-In 2016 he was elected as a trustee of Chatham House, a British international affairs institute.
-In 2017 he was named an associate fellow at the University of Oxford's Said Business School, where he has run sessions on artificial intelligence and business.
+In 2016 he was elected a trustee of Chatham House, a British international affairs institute.
+In 2017 he was named an associate fellow at Oxford University's Said Business School, where he has run sessions on artificial intelligence and business.

 Awards

 He received an honorary doctorate of humane letters from Wittenberg University in Springfield, Ohio.